Your Organization Should Consider These 4 Types of Coaching

-Here are 4 types of coaching you and your organization should consider:
+Here are 4 types of coaching in the workplace that you and your organization should consider:

-Executive leadership coaching is one of the 4 types of coaching.
+Executive leadership coaching is one of the most common and widely understood types of coaching.
 It’s an effective way to strengthen the performance of your most important leaders, assist them in making key transitions, and enable them to alter behaviors that may be hindering their performance.

 Executive leadership coaching typically kicks off with a matching process to ensure a good fit between the coach and the participant, followed by one or more assessments and alignment meetings with key stakeholders.

-During the engagement, the coach may help the executive understand and use information from assessments, create and work through a development plan, and address specific business and interpersonal challenges.
+During the coaching engagement, the coach may help the executive understand and use information from assessments, create and work through a development plan, and address specific business and interpersonal challenges.

-For example, an organization running a development program for high-potential, mid-level managers might include a coaching element — or a series of 2–5 coaching sessions — designed to help participants deepen and apply what they’re learning from the leadership program.
+For example, an organization running a development program for high-potential, mid-level managers might include a coaching element — or a series of 2-5 coaching sessions — designed to help participants in the program reflect, deepen, and apply what they’re learning in the development experience.

 Team coaching includes a variety of methodologies and formats aimed at fostering healthy interactions and high performance.